chuanqisun/htmaa-2025/src/posts/week-02/index.md

 - Positive kerf offset → looser fit
 - Negative kerf offset → tighter fit

-- The 4mm dimension was arbitrary but consistent (this "lazy" approach works for single-material projects but not for multi-component assemblies where the final dimension of the one material depends on the measurements of another)
+We acknowedge that the 4mm width was loosly based on the average thickness of the cardboard at 4.19mm.
+This "lazy" estimate works because we are only looking for a fit, and don't care about the final dimension.

 ![Discussion](./media/discussing-and-understanding-kerf.webp)
 **We hypothesized, debated, observed, and learned as a group**